petervarga-sight-e/assignment/README.md

 ## Before you start

 The task has been prepared so that you don't need to use third party services, such as databases or real asset controller interfaces, just Python.
 Instead, you are given a `DeviceController` and a `ScheduleProvider` class to work with.
-Please find them in the shared Python module and read their docstrings for additional information.
+Please find them in the shared Python module.
+You might want to read through the code to get familiar how certain aspects of the system are simulated, such as errors and blocking operations.
 You are not allowed to change the logic in this module.

 ## Part 1